Green-Software-Foundation/if/SECURITY.md

 ## Analysis
 ### Static code analysis
-- At least one FLOSS static code analysis tool - ❌.
+- At least one FLOSS static code analysis tool - ✅ CodeQL is integrated into our CI/CD.
 - All medium and higher severity exploitable vulnerabilities discovered with static code analysis MUST be fixed in a timely way after they are confirmed - ✅ We have not yet had any exploitable vulnerabilities reported, but the GSF team will respond promptly to any disclosed issues.

 ### Dynamic code analysis